 Passion has been discussed in the popular press as a valuable driver for commitment, performance, and well-being.
-Although academics in disciplines such as literature and religious studies have touched on the concept historically, only in the early 21st century did comprehensive efforts in psychology become focused on developing nonromantic passion conceptually and studying it empirically.
+Although academics in disciplines such as philosophy, literature, and religious studies have touched on the concept historically, only in the early 21st century have comprehensive efforts in psychology become focused on developing nonromantic passion conceptually and studying it empirically.
 At about the same time, organizational scholars started to acknowledge the role of passion in work.
 Passion research in both psychology and organizational science has advanced our understanding of what passion is and how it plays a role in both work and leisure activities.
 As a result of these advancements, most of today’s nonromantic passion research defines passion as “a strong inclination toward an activity that people like, that they find important, and in which they invest time and energy” (see Vallerand, et al. 2003, cited under Introductory Works, p.
 757).
 When targeted toward a specific activity, passion is neither a personality trait nor an inclination generalized to all kinds of activities.
-In other words, the activity in question and how the individual identifies with that activity is of central importance for understanding both its antecedents and outcomes.
+In other words, the activity in question and how the individual identifies with that activity is of central importance for understanding both its antecedents and its outcomes.
 A person can thus be highly passionate about a certain activity such as accounting, but at the same time have no passion for another activity, such as playing tennis.
-While this sounds like common sense, it contrasts significantly with the popular notion of “passionate persons,” who have been viewed generally as passionate rather than being passionate for a specific activity.
+While this sounds like common sense, it contrasts significantly with the popular notion of “passionate people,” who have been viewed generally as passionate rather than being passionate for a specific activity.
 Conceptualizing passion as relating to a certain activity rather than considering it as a stable trait has opened avenues to examine questions such as what fosters passion, how passion may vary over time, and how passion for an activity may interfere with life’s other activities.
-To reflect advancements in the psychology literature and compare those to still nascent passion research in the organizational literature, the readings in this article emphasize works in psychology that are relevant for organizations and management.
+To reflect advancements in the psychology literature and compare those to nascent passion research in the organizational literature, the readings in this article emphasize works in psychology that are relevant for organizations and management.

 Cardon, Melissa S., Joakim Wincent, Jagdip Singh, and Mateja Drnovšek.
 “The Nature and Experience of Entrepreneurial Passion.”
 Academy of Management Review 34.3 (2009): 511–532.

-Forerunners in conceptualizing entrepreneurial passion.
+Authors are forerunners in conceptualizing entrepreneurial passion.
 The authors present a theoretical model illustrating the effects of entrepreneurial passion on goal-related cognitions, entrepreneurial behaviors, and entrepreneurial effectiveness.

 Ho, Violet T., Sze-Sze Wong, and Chay Hoon Lee.
 “A Tale of Passion: Linking Job Passion and Cognitive Engagement to Employee Work Performance.”
 Journal of Management Studies 48.1 (2011): 26–47.